nuxeo-sandbox/nuxeo-filepicker/README.md

 ## Nuxeo Filepicker Sample

-This is a Nuxeo sample to:
+This is a Nuxeo sample to browse documents and select their renditions
-- List Nuxeo documents
-- Select them
-- Click on a button to print the selected documents in the console

 To test it:

 (Node: v11.9.0 - NPM: v6.9.0)

-- Install `nuxeo-dam` -> `./nuxeoctl mp-install nuxeo-dam`.
 - In a local nuxeo server, go to `nxserver/config`, create a file `cors-config.xml` and add the following xml within:

 ```